Sex Discrimination and Title IX

-Resources and information to create and maintain a college environment free from sexual misconduct and discrimination
+Resources and information to create and maintain a workplace and educational environment free from sex discrimination in any form.

-Do you believe you have been discriminated against or harassed at NWTC or an NWTC-related function?
-Have you witnessed discrimination?
+Do you think you have been discriminated against or harassed at NWTC or an NWTC event?
+Have you seen discrimination happen?
 Are you looking for more information on Title IX?
-On this page, you will find the tools and resources you need – whether you are a student, parent, or faculty/staff member.
+On this page, you will find the tools and resources you need, whether you are a student, employee, or community member.

 What is Title IX?